AndreCoutinhom/site_exemplo/README.md

 ### Inside the data base run the server with
 `npx json-server data_base.json`

+### Inside the project, create a service for databases with
+`npx ng generate service core/services/data_base_component`

 ## When commiting project

 ### Log in to git with